-The moose population in Manitoba has increased from an estimated 28,000 in 1992 to about 32,000 currently.
+The moose population in Manitoba is about 27,000 animals.
+Populations in accessible southern areas are at lower than desired levels.
 The demand for consumptive use of moose continues to exceed supply in the more accessible areas.
-Renewed cooperative management programs are required to encourage continued growth in moose populations.
-First Nations moose harvest was estimated at double the annual licenced harvest of 1,500 animals.
+Discussions with user groups regarding moose population recovery are ongoing.
+First Nations, Métis and licensed hunters actively harvest the moose.
 Equitable distribution of sustainable harvest, providing opportunity for all stakeholders, will require constructive consultation.

 As additional forestry and recreational development occurs east of Lake Winnipeg and north and east of The Pas, more intensive management will be required to ensure that the moose population can be maintained.